mike011/Wiremock_Android_Example/README.md

 To Do
 - Be able to assign the wire mock ip and port when running the tests.
 Currently the values are hardcoded.
+- Better clean up libraries by using the gradle reference for wiremock.
+Currently this blows up when running tests.